-If your counters are cluttered with bank statements and bills and your personal financial records are a source of frustration, it may be time to give your paperwork processing system a scrub.
+If your counters are cluttered with bank statements and bills and your personal financial records are a source of frustration, it may be time to declutter papers and give your paperwork processing system a scrub.

 Barbara Reich, a professional organizer in New York City, and author of "Secrets of an Organized Mom," said paper clutter not only creates anxiety, but also leads to waste.